RobotsAndPencils/react-gantry/src/assets/fonts/readme.md

-This is where Fonts go.
+This is where Font files go, if needed